warfroggyCA/clash-intelligence-dashboard/web-next/SUPABASE_SETUP.md

 2. Ensure the anon key has the right permissions
 3. Verify the project URL is correct

-If uploads fail:
+If uploads or ingestion jobs fail:
 1. Check Supabase logs in the dashboard
 2. Verify storage buckets exist
+3. Ensure the `ingestion_jobs` table exists (re-run the schema SQL if needed)
-3. Check file size limits
+4. Check file size limits